Tagata Pasifika

 The initiative also provides additional tutorial support in sciences to ensure students achieve the required NCEA levels to continue into undergraduate courses at tertiary level.

-The programme has been running in the northern region since 2011 and Pauline Fuimaono Sanders, head of Pacific Workforce in the Pacific Health Group for Health NZ, says she hopes Pacific peoples will see this programme as a way to promote health as a viable career option.
+The programme, highlighted in Pacific news, has been running in the northern region since 2011.
+Pauline Fuimaono Sanders, head of Pacific Workforce in the Pacific Health Group for Health NZ, encourages Pacific peoples to view this initiative as a gateway to health careers

 “Our parents and our families are a huge support for success and that will help students choose the right subjects going into year 11… in addition there are leadership development events and site visits to the hospitals and health care providers just so that students can really see and breathe the possibilities for them.”